JeffDeCola/my-cheat-sheets/other/history/wars/the-american-revolutionary-war-cheat-sheet/README.md

 But independence was not exactly on the table so the colonies sent a letter to King George asking if they could work things out.
 King george refused, so there was a lot of fighting among the colonies.
-France and Spain sent supplies to the Rebels to help them.
+France and Spain sent supplies to the Colonists to help them.

-Benedict Arnold captured british forts in montreal but where defeated in Quebec City so they head back to Fort Ticonderoga.
+Benedict Arnold also captured british forts in montreal but was defeated in Quebec City so he headed back to Fort Ticonderoga.

 ## FORTIFICATION OF DORCHESTER HEIGHTS (MARCH 5, 1776)